 - Steer you onto the right path for a more secure financial future.

 - Make you rich quick (and you should avoid any website that tells you they can)

 - Offer you individual, tailored financial guidance or investment advice.

 - Please everybody – I have strong opinions on the fundamental topics of this blog that are created from years of research, discussion and tweaking.
 I’m open to changing opinions on any of the building blocks discussed on this site – but my commitment to the belief that becoming financially independent is the best route to life fulfilment will not change.

 The Progression Playbook is a blog that is first and foremost about increasing your wealth.
 This, in my opinion, is the building block for creating the type of life that you want.

 But, here’s the thing, nobody becomes financially independent by accident.
-So bookmark this blog, subscribe to new post alerts and let me take you through, play by play, as we both progress towards financial independence.
+So bookmark this blog, subscribe to new post alerts and let me assist you, play by play, on the route to financial independence.